 "Based on the average number of individuals that we would expect to find in residential housing and group quarters housing, we added addresses that impacted a total of about 1,851 individuals to the final county.
 Assuming all of these individuals were counted, the impact may have been as high as $38,300,000 for the state over the coming decade.

-Again, I believe that given only the 16 largest federal programs are included in this calculation, this figure is likely conservative," states Kevin.
+Again, I believe that given only the 16 largest federal programs are included in this calculation, this figure is likely conservative," said Kevin.

 Kevin also shared his thoughts about his experience working with HEI's team: